Phone Conferencing with 7-digit passcodes

 Upon conference call completion, contact the University operator.
 Within 48 hours following your conference call, you will receive an email with instructions to access your playback.
 Please note that there is a nominal charge for recording and replay.

 The following are tips to help resolve any audio issues that may arise during a conference call:

 - As the moderator, you can monitor the call’s audio degradation as each participant enters the call.
 If the audio quality declines after a certain participant joins the call, you can ask that participant to press *6 to mute his or her line.
 The participant can then press *6 again to un-mute the line when he or she would like to speak.

-- If more than one party is calling in on an unstable cell phone or a static-filled land line, you have the option as moderator to mute all participant lines by pressing *96 and then un-muting all lines by pressing *97.
+- If more than one party calls in on an unstable cellphone or a static-filled landline, as moderator you can mute all participant lines by pressing *96.
+To un-mute all lines, press *97.
 You can inform your participants that this is being done to help control audio quality and background noise.

 - If audio problems continue, you can also press *0 and a Premiere Global Services operator will join the conference in real time to troubleshoot the problem.
 Once you press *0, you can continue the conference.
 Participants will not hear your discussion with the operator.
 The Premiere Global Services operator is able to determine which participants line(s) has background noise and can mute this line(s).
 The participant will hear the message “your line is being muted” as the operator mutes the line.
 The participant can press *6 when they want to speak to the group.